Executive Compensation Committee Charter

 The Committee shall undertake all actions necessary to carry out the purposes of the Committee, including but not limited to:

-- Annual report to the Board on the substance of the Committee’s performance evaluation and compensation review process, including the recommended compensation packages, the names of the members of the Committee who participated in the Committee’s deliberations, the comparability data relied upon by the Committee, and the reasons for any departure from the range of reasonable compensation provided by such data.
-In the event any member of the Committee had a conflict of interest with respect to the compensation for the president and chief executive officer or the Chair of the Board, the Committee’s report shall reflect any actions, including recusal, taken by that member with respect to the Committee’s deliberations.
+• Annual report to the Board on the substance of the Committee’s performance evaluation and compensation review process, including the recommended compensation packages, the names of the members of the Committee who participated in the Committee’s deliberations, the comparability data relied upon by the Committee, and the reasons for any departure from the range of reasonable compensation provided by such data.
+In the event any member of the Committee has a conflict of interest with respect to the compensation for any officer of the Foundation, the Committee’s report shall reflect any actions, including recusal, taken by that member with respect to the Committee’s deliberations.
 Each year’s report shall be kept as part of the permanent records of the Board.

 V. Meetings